Installing power cables

-On the other hand, the uninsulated conductors are a safety hazard and are also highly susceptible to mechanical damage and electrical outages resulting from short circuits caused by birds or animals.
 Proper vertical clearances over roadways, walkways, and structures are critical.
 Exposed open-wire circuits are also more susceptible to the effects of lightning than other circuits, however, these effects may be minimized by the use of overhead ground wires and lightning arresters.

 In addition, there is an increased hazard where crane or boom truck use may be involved.
 In some areas contamination on insulators and conductor corrosion can result in high maintenance costs.

 2. Aerial Cable

 Aerial cable consists of fully insulated conductors suspended above the ground.
 This type of installation is used increasingly, generally for replacing open wiring, where it provides greater safety and reliability and requires less space.

 Properly protected cables are not a safety hazard and are not easily damaged by casual contact.